Coach's Clipboard Help/Information

 Viewing Plays, DiagramsOffensive players are O1, O2, O3, O4, O5, and are circles.

 Defensive players are X1, X2, X3, X4, X5, and are triangles.

 In the diagrams, player cuts are solid lines, whereas passes are dotted lines.
 A screen is a line with a perpendicular "bar".
 Dribbling is indicated by a wavy or "squiggly" line.

 Video ClipsThere is an extensive library of video clips demonstrating ball-handling, one and two-ball dribbling drills and dribble moves.
 Player fundamentals, guard play and post play clips are included.
 You can click on "Video Clips" in the menu above.
 Our clips are now larger and comes in several html5 video formats which should facilitate compatibility with nearly all browsers and devices.
 There are also a number of YouTube video clips scattered throughout the website.

 Problems, SuggestionsIf you are still having problems, or if you have a suggestion, please e-mail .
 Please make sure that your own email server will accept a return email from me, and that your email storage space is not full.
 In either case, I will not be able to get back to you, and this is frustrating for both of us!
 I will usually respond to your email within a day or two (unless I'm on vacation)... so if you don't hear back from me right away, check to make sure your email server will accept my email (your spam blocker may not allow me).

-Copyright NoticeAll of the contents of the Coach's Clipboard web-site, including the articles, animated diagrams and video clips, pdf files, MS Word documents, the Deluxe CD, the Players CD, downloads, etc are protected by US copyright.
+Copyright NoticeAll of the contents of the Coach's Clipboard web-site and member's areas, including the articles, animated diagrams and video clips, pdf files, MS Word documents, and the Playbook download are protected by US copyright.
 You may not use any of this information on your own website without permission.